 The MFT pertains to the size of the photographic sensor of the camera.
-The popular DSLR (Digital Single Lens Reflex) has the 35mm full frame sensor size.
+The popular DSLR (Digital Single Lens Reflex) has a 35mm full-frame sensor size.

 RAW vs. JPG

-Shooting in RAW and JPG has their own merits and disadvantages.
+Shooting in RAW and JPG has its own merits and disadvantages.